zero-to-mastery/start-here-guidelines/README.md

 7. On your computer, open your text editor, and add your name to the `CONTRIBUTORS.md` file.

-- ⚠️ **IMPORTANT NOTE #1:** Add your name somewhere in the middle.
+- ⚠️ **IMPORTANT NOTE #1:** Add your name somewhere in the middle of the file.
 Not at the top or bottom in order to avoid the chance of you getting a [merge conflict](https://www.youtube.com/watch?v=9ZRb01WhuoE&list=PL2HX_yT71umC0SWrtpzaXt0QzwhWyNI4c&index=4)!
 - ⚠️ **IMPORTANT NOTE #2:** Please do **NOT** edit or remove other people from the list, even to fix their indentation etc. This will likely prevent your PR from being merged.

-8. Add the changes with `git add`, `git commit` ([write a good commit message](https://chris.beams.io/posts/git-commit/), if possible):
+8. Add the changes with `git add` and `git commit` ([write a good commit message](https://chris.beams.io/posts/git-commit/), if possible):

    ```bash
    git add CONTRIBUTORS.md